grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 ---
-title: "Reference: Grafana Mimir HTTP API"
+title: "Reference: Grafana Fire HTTP API"
 menuTitle: "Reference: HTTP API"
-description: "Use the HTTP API to write and query time-series data and operate a Grafana Mimir cluster."
+description: "Use the HTTP API to write and query time-series data and operate a Grafana Fire cluster."
 weight: 120
 keywords:
-  - Mimir API
+  - Fire API
-  - Mimir endpoints
+  - Fire endpoints
-  - Mimir communication
+  - Fire communication
-  - Mimir querying
+  - Fire querying
 ---

-# Reference: Grafana Mimir HTTP API
+# Reference: Grafana Fire HTTP API

-Grafana Mimir exposes an HTTP API that you can use to write and query time series data, and operate the cluster.
+Grafana Fire exposes an HTTP API that you can use to write and query time series data, and operate the cluster.

 This document groups API endpoints by service.
-Note that the API endpoints are exposed when you run Grafana Mimir in microservices mode and monolithic mode:
+Note that the API endpoints are exposed when you run Grafana Fire in microservices mode and monolithic mode:

 - **Microservices mode**: Each service exposes its own endpoints.
-- **Monolithic mode**: The Grafana Mimir instance exposes all API endpoints.
+- **Monolithic mode**: The Grafana Fire instance exposes all API endpoints.

 ## Endpoints